Systems Architecture for Quantum Random Access Memory

-Using a rectangular surface code, we demonstrate how to combine error correction design with intrinsic QRAM noise resilience.
+In this section, we explore the fault-tolerant implementation of the virtual QRAM in future quantum hardware, using rectangular surface code to combine error correction design with intrinsic QRAM noise resilience.
 We assume that the error rate of physical qubits is unbiased with respect to both X and Z, whereas a logical qubit generated by the rectangular surface code exhibits a biased error rate.
-By utilizing this "biased-error logical qubit" for QRAM construction, balanced fidelity for X and Z errors is realized throughout the entire circuit.
+Adopting this biased-error surface code as qubits in virtual QRAM, balanced fidelity for X and Z errors can be achieved.